stratozero/j-ziputils/README.md

 # j-ziputils
- Minimal utility set used for common operations with zip files
+ Minimal and ultra-light-weight utility set used for common operations with zip files.

+ The library is intended as an extension to the Zip facilities offered by default on JDK 1.8+